the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 ### Object Destructuring

 After all, React props are a JavaScript object, else we couldn't access `props.list` or `props.onSearch` in our React components.
-Since `props` is an object which just passes information from one component to another component, we can apply a couple JavaScript tricks to it.
+Since `props` is an object which just passes information from one component to another component, we can apply a couple of JavaScript tricks to it.
 For example, accessing an object's properties with modern [JavaScript object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~